Gaisberg Travel Guide: 10 Top Things to Do in Gaisberg, Austria

 3) Picnic at the Zistelalm

-• Access: A short hike from Gaisberg’s main parking or bus stop leads you here.
+• Access: A short hike from the main parking lot or a direct drop from the bus stop.

 4) Mountain Biking Along Forest Trails